whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    1. Note vertical navigation with Tale Workspaces
    1. Copy to Workspace from another workspace
    1. Move to workspace from another workspace

-* [ ] Exporting - ZIP
-1. View a Tale that you own
-1. Navigate to Run
-1. Click the `...` dropdown
-1. Select `Export as Zip`
-1. Confirm that you are asked to start a download for the archive
-1. Open the zip archive and confirm that the top level has
-    1. `LICENSE`
-    1. `README.md`
-    1. `metadata/`
-1. Navigate into the `metadata` folder
-1. Confirm that there is a  `manifest.json` and `environment.json` file

 * [ ] Exporting - BagIt
 1. View a Tale that you own